-2) Questions regarding the firm and subcontractor (if used):
+2) Questions regarding the firm:

-- a) How well has the firm demonstrated experience in completing similar projects on time and within budget? - b) How successful is the general history of the firm regarding timely and successful completion of projects? - c) Has the firm provided letters of reference from previous clients? - d) If a subcontractor will perform work on the contract, how well do they measure up to the evaluation used for the offeror?
+- a) How well has the firm demonstrated experience in completing similar projects on time and within budget? - b) How successful is the general history of the firm regarding timely and successful completion of projects? - c) Has the firm provided letters of reference from previous clients?

 SEC.
-5.05 CONTRACT COST (50%)
+5.05 CONTRACT COST (40%)

-Overall, a minimum of 50% of the total evaluation points will be assigned to cost.
+Overall, a minimum of 40% of the total evaluation points will be assigned to cost.
 The cost amount used for evaluation may be affected by one or more of the preferences referenced under Section 6.11.